dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 in the function body.
-This new typechecker is still checking unannotated functions, but passing fewer of them.^[In particular, it won't pass a `process_value` body that just returns the `value` argument, since the call site will fail at runtime trying to add one to a nullable string, while default mypy will pass such a body.]
+This new typechecker is still checking unannotated functions, but passing fewer of them.^[In particular, it won't pass a `process_value` body that just returns the `value` argument, since the call site will fail at runtime, trying to add one to a nullable string, while vanilla mypy will pass such a body.]
 We'll call this augmented type system mypy++.

 In Appendix [B.2](#sec:unannotatedfuncs), we formalize the unannotated